Home

 Macleania coccoloboides

 The genus Macleania is rarely seen in cultivation.
-In the wild, this species is found growing both in soil and as an epiphyte on trees.
+In the wild, this species is found grows on trees as an epiphyte, but also on the ground.
 The plant has long, woody stems that grow mostly sideways 6 to 12 feet in each direction.
+You can grow it in a hanging planter and prune it to any size you wish.
 The leaves are exceptionally attractive.
 They are thick and leathery, and very large for the genus - about 4 to 5 inches long.
 The plant flowers throughout much of the year, with tight clusters of inch-long blooms along the branches.
 The bright red blooms are tipped with white, with the white portion tipped in red, creating a nice target for hummingbirds.
 Like the leaves, the flowers are thick-textured and durable.
 The plant makes a swollen, caudex-like root crown that may be grown partially exposed, if you are a fan of caudexes.

 Macleania coccoloboides

-Macleania comes from an area with mild temperatures all year.
-I have no information about how much heat it can take, but i suspect it might not like temperatures above the mid-80s, especially if nights are warm.
-Consider it experimental in areas like Florida.
+It comes from an area with mild temperatures all year, with cool nights.
+I have no information about how much heat it can take, but i suspect it might not like temperatures above the mid-80s, especially if nights are warm (above 64⁰F).
+Consider it experimental in warmer climates like Florida.
 The root crown probably can survive a few degrees of frost if planted deep, but i recommend protecting the plant from frost.
 It grows great indoors at room temperature, where it can bloom almost any time of year.

 Check availability